deniapps/nextfeathers/README.md

     remove: [authenticate("jwt")],
   },

-//And then, whereever hooked with authenticate["jwt"], the authentication is required, to get jwt token, call this:
+//And then, whereever hooked with authenticate["jwt"], the authentication is required,
+//to get jwt token, call this:

 //Endpoint: http://localhost:3030/authentication
 //Methond: POST